-A team of 35 swimmers – 21 men and 14 women – will represent the Australian Dolphins at next month’s Para Pan Pacs in Cairns from August 9-14.
+A team of 35 swimmers – 21 men and 14 women – will represent the Australian Dolphins at next month’s Pan Pacific Para-swimming Championships in Cairns, QLD, from 9-14 August.

-The team was named after four days of solid competition at the Hancock Prospecting Pan Pacific Championship Trials at the SA Aquatic & Leisure Centre and includes 17 Queenslanders, seven from NSW, five from Victoria, four from WA and two from SA.
+The team was named after four days of solid competition at the Pan Pacific Championships Trials at the SA Aquatic and Leisure Centre, and includes 17 Queenslanders, seven from NSW, five from VIC, four from WA, and two from SA.

-Seventeen swimmers from the 2014 Para Pan Pacs in the US will return for this meet, a strong signal that the Dolphins will again be super competitive.
+Seventeen swimmers from the 2014 Pan Pacific Para-swimming Championships return for this meet, in a strong signal that the Dolphins will again be super competitive.

-North Sydney’s 31-year-old Matt Levy is the oldest member of the team and he will be included alongside his coach, former Australian and Canadian Commonwealth Games swimmer, Stephen Badger.
+31-year-old Matt Levy is the oldest member of the team, and has been included alongside his coach, former Australian and Canadian Commonwealth Games swimmer, Stephen Badger.

-In tonight’s action, Para Program Swimmer of the Year, Yeronga Park’s Rowan Crothers showed his power when he smashed his time from the heats in the final of the Men’s 100m Freestyle Multiclass, clocking an impressive 51.69 (953pts) to send a message to the opposition that he means business in Cairns.
+In tonight’s (5 July) Trials action, Swimming Australia’s Para-swimmer of the Year, Rowan Crothers, showed his power when he smashed his time from the heats in the final of the men’s 100m freestyle multi-class, clocking an impressive 51.69 to send a message to the opposition that he means business in Cairns.

-Crothers cruised to victory ahead of Kawana Waters swimmer Liam Schluter (54.04, 832pts) and USC Spartans swimmer Daniel Fox (54.15, 827), with both swimmers in formidable form as they too joined Crothers on the Dolphins team.
+Crothers cruised to victory ahead of Liam Schluter (54.04) and Fox (54.15), with both swimmers also in formidable form.

-In the corresponding women’s event, after making her debut on the Australian Swim Team in 2006, Cole (USC Spartans) showed why she isn’t going anywhere, with the 26-year-old picking up her second Australian Championship crown for the meet in the Women’s 100m Freestyle Multiclass tonight.
+In the corresponding women’s event, after making her debut on the Australian swim team in 2006, Cole showed why she isn’t going anywhere, with the 26-year-old picking up her second crown for the meet in the women’s 100m freestyle multi-class.

-Cole, who clocked 1:04.37 (847pts), admitted she had lost count of her title tally but was excited to still be swimming fast and to get the chance to once again pull on the green and gold for the Para Pan Pacs.
+Cole, who clocked 1:04.37, admitted she had lost count of her title tally, but was excited to still be swimming fast and to get the chance to once again pull on the green and gold for the Para Pan Pacs.

 By Swimming Australia